lifelib-dev/lifelib/makedocs/source/index.rst

    <div class="lead">

-An open-source library of life actuarial models written in Python.
+An open-source Python package of practical actuarial models, tools and examples.
-You can run the models right out of the box, customize them in any way you like, or create your own models from scratch.
+Contribute your excellent work to lifelib and share it with actuaries all over the world!

 .. raw:: html